arifein/arifein.github.io/_pages/projects.md

 ---

 ## Modelling vegetation uptake of atmospheric mercury
 The terrestrial biosphere is a major sink of atmospheric mercury, but global estimates of this sink vary widely (1000 to 4000 tons per year).
-I am compiling available measurements of mercury vegetation uptake from the literature and comparing them to simulations in the global chemistry-transport model GEOS-Chem, in order to assess the magnitude of the mercury vegetation sink.
+We compiled available measurements of mercury vegetation uptake from the literature and compared them to simulations in the global chemistry-transport model GEOS-Chem, in order to assess the magnitude of the mercury vegetation sink ([Feinberg et al., 2022](https://doi.org/10.1039/D2EM00032F)).
 I am also interested in how climate change and deforestation will affect the biosphere-atmosphere exchange of mercury in the future.
 <figure>
     <img src="/images/mercury_vegetation.png"
          alt="Gold mining sites within the Amazon rainforest">